f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce-multicloud/MCN-with-SMG/xc-console-demo-guide.rst

       i.
 From Azure console search for “Kubernetes services” ii.
 Click on Create button and select "Create Kubernetes cluster" iii.
 Select your subscription and select the above created resource group iv.
-Fill in the remaining cluster details and primary node pool fields as needed (select 1 node pool if workload is enough).
+Fill in the remaining cluster details and primary node pool fields as needed (edit nodes to 1 if workload is enough).
 If this is for testing select Dev/Test as part of cluster preset configuration
       v.
 Navigate to “Networking” tab and click on "Bring your own virtual network" vi.
 Select the Virtual network created in Step 2 vii.
 Click “Review + create” and create the cluster